Calif. psychologist killed by troubled vet was 'Halley's Comet' of daughters, says dad

 “Looks at this smile,” he said, his eyes reddening.
 “Look at how positive she was … fills the room with light and love.”

-Asked how Gonzalez would want to be remembered, her father said “she would be uncomfortable with us just sitting and talking about her here."
+Asked how Gonzales would want to be remembered, her father said “she would be uncomfortable with us just sitting and talking about her here."

 “What I think she would want us to tell you is something that would create awareness of this problem,” he said.
 “We’ve been in wars since the post-9/11 period. ...
 What she would want me to tell you is that those men and women have seen horrific things.”

-Note: CORRECTION (March 12, 2018, 10:30 p.m.
-ET): A previous version of this article misspelled the last name one of the victims and her father.
-They are Jennifer and Mike Gonzales, not Gonzalez